SaaS SEO

 by Jake Stainer

 SEO is one of the most effective channels to invest in for your SaaS.
-It’s highly scalable, and in the long-term beats payback periods of other channels, such as PPC or outbound marketing.
-As SaaS moves from growth at all costs to sustainable growth, SEO is a must for driving new biz MRR.
+With SEO leads having a closure rate of 14.6% compared to 1.7% for outbound leads, you know it’s a good investment to make.
+It’s highly scalable and in the long-term beats payback periods of other channels, such as PPC or outbound marketing.

 If you’re looking for a scalable way to increase SQLs, activations, and long-term SaaS growth, SEO is the way to go.
-That’s why we created this guide, complete with actionable techniques you can use right away.
+That’s why we created this SaaS SEO guide, complete with actionable techniques you can use right away.

 Where do you get started?